mcdafydd/openrov-cockpit/src/plugins/elphel-config/README.md

 # OpenROV Elphel-config Plugin

-This plugin requires the mqtt-broker plugin.
-Upon loading it will join the local MQTT broker and listen for camera control commands from a browser MQTT.js client on the toOrov/camera/# topic tree.
-These generic commands are translated into Elphel 353 camera URLs that set the desired parameters.

-This plugin also attempts to set camera defaults.
-It listens for events from the mqtt-broker to look for Elphel cameras that join.
-Upon receiving a join event, it sends a single request to set reasonable defaults:
+This plugin performs the following functions:

+0. Joins the local OpenROV MQTT broker and subscribes to the toOrov/camera/# topic tree
+1. Sets reasonable defaults on Elphel cameras after they join the broker
+2. Listens for MQTT websocket packets published by MQTT.js clients - this allows for simple MJPG streaming viewer clients outside of OpenROV to maintain control of each camera independently
+3. Listens for keyboard events from the OpenROV cockpit browser user and translates those into exposure, resolution, JPEG quality, and snapShot functions in the pilot camera

+Camera defaults are:
 - 30ms exposure
 - Disable auto-exposure
+- JPEG quality 90%
+- Full sensor resolution